sherzod-hakimov/sherzod-hakimov.github.io/_pages/about.md

 ## Recent Updates

+- (October 2025) Teaching seminars on programming (BSc) and NLP (MSc) at the University of Potsdam, Winter Semester 2025-2026

 - (September 2025) Paper on [training language models on dialogue games' data (Playpen)](https://arxiv.org/pdf/2504.08590) is accepted at EMNLP 2025
 - (August 2025) Paper on [Code Synthesis by Large Code Models for Conversational Programming](https://arxiv.org/pdf/2409.11041) is published at a workshop, co-located with [RO-MAN](https://www.ro-man2025.org/)